 6.14.
 The council, and any members using computers for the council’s financial business, shall ensure that anti-virus, anti-spyware and firewall software with automatic updates, together with a high level of security, is used.

 6.15.
 Where internet banking arrangements are made with any bank, the Clerk/RFO shall be appointed as the Service Administrator.
 The bank mandate approved by the council shall identify a number of councillors who will be authorised to approve transactions on those accounts.
-The bank mandate will state clearly the amounts of payments that can be instructed by the use of the Service Administrator alone, or by the Service Administrator with a stated number of approvals.
+Note: The Service Administrator is not able to create and process any Faster Payments; all Faster Payments must be processed by a signatory once approved by 2 other signatories.

 6.16.
 Access to any internet banking accounts will be directly to the access page (which may be saved under “favourites”), and not through a search engine or e-mail link.
 Remembered or saved passwords facilities must not be used on any computer used for council banking work.